 (e) subject to this Act, is capable of doing and suffering all that bodies corporate may do and suffer.

-[(3) repealed]
+[(3) deleted]

 [Section 4 amended by No. 53 of 2003 s.
 75.]

 5. Function of Institute

 The function of the Institute is to encourage the development of the minerals and energy industries for the benefit of the State by fostering and promoting all aspects of minerals research and energy research through —